Binomial Rings: Axiomatisation, Transfer and Classification: Definition and Examples

-\bex {Ex: Num Z[m^{-1}]} For any integer $m$, the ring $\Z[m^{-1}]$ is numerical.
-Since it inherits the binomial co-efficients from $\Q$, it is simply a question of verifying closure under the formation of binomial co-efficients.
+\begin{example} {Ex: Num Z[m^{-1}]} For any integer $m\neq 0$, the ring $\Z[m^{-1}]$ is binomial.
+Since it inherits the binomial coefficients from $\Q$, it is simply a question of verifying closure under the formation of binomial coefficients.
 Because

 it will suffice to prove that whenever $p^i\mid n!$, but $p\nmid b$, then

 To this end, let